Sharp thresholds for the Escobar functional: the Escobar-Willmore mass, geometric selection, and compactness trichotomy

-\paragraph{New geometric coefficients and the Willmore channel.} The one-bubble expansion introduces three boundary invariants that organize the near-threshold landscape (the first-order coefficient $\rho_n^{\mathrm{conf}}H_g$ cancels (Lemma~\ref{lem:rho-positive})):
+\paragraph{\emph{New geometric coefficients and the Willmore channel.}} The one-bubble expansion introduces boundary invariants that organize the near-threshold landscape (the first-order coefficient $\rho_n^{\mathrm{conf}}H_g$ cancels (Lemma~\ref{lem:rho-positive})):

-A key structural identity is the Escobar--Willmore splitting of the second-order coefficient in the boundary-minimal conformal gauge $H_g\equiv0$ (valid for $n\ge 5$; Proposition~\ref{prop:kappa-explicit}; the gauge is always available by Lemma~\ref{lem:boundary-gauge}):
+A key structural identity is the Escobar--Willmore splitting of the \emph{bare} second-order coefficient in the boundary-minimal conformal gauge $H_g\equiv0$ (valid for $n\ge 5$; Proposition~\ref{prop:kappa-explicit}; the gauge is always available by Lemma~\ref{lem:boundary-gauge}):

-The strict sign $\kappa_3(n)<0$ shows that the anisotropy channel $|\mathring\II|^2$ enters with a universal negative weight: boundary shear lowers the energy at the first nontrivial order on the $H\equiv0$ stratum.
-This yields, for example, a quantitative positive-mass barrier excluding one-bubble threshold blow-up in collars where $H_g\equiv0$ and $\inf\mathfrak R_g>0$, and a sharp subcriticality criterion when $\mathfrak R_g<0$ somewhere.

-\paragraph{Quantitative control near bubbling and dynamics.} We complement the reduction with two analytic tools on the constraint slice: (i) a quantitative reduced-gradient principle near the normalized boundary bubble manifold, which identifies the constrained first variation in terms of modulation parameters and defect coordinates, and (ii) a {\L}ojasiewicz--Simon inequality near any \emph{positive} constrained critical point.
-Together these yield convergence (and rates) for the constrained gradient flow in neighborhoods where the flow remains sign-preserving.
+The coefficients of $\Ric_g(\nu,\nu)$ and $\Scal_{\bar g}$ vanish identically by an exact conformal cancellation ($\kappa_1=\kappa_2=0$).
+For $n\ge7$, the bare mass is unconditionally negative at non-umbilic points; for $n=6$ it vanishes, and for $n=5$ it is positive (explaining why subcriticality in 5D requires the nonlocal LS back-reaction, which we show dominates the bare mass by an explicit variational bound: Proposition~\ref{prop:dkappa5-lower-bound}).
+This yields, among other things, unconditional subcriticality for non-umbilic boundaries in all dimensions $n\ge5$ (Theorem~\ref{thm:subcriticality-nonumbilic}), and, for $n\ge7$, a threshold compactness criterion via the bare third-order invariant $\Theta_g$ on totally umbilic boundaries (Theorem~\ref{thm:compactness-umbilic}).

-\paragraph{Generic threshold compactness.} Finally, for $n\ge5$ we show that for a $C^m$-open dense set of metrics satisfying \textup{(Y$^+_{\partial}$)} and \textup{(BG$^{3+}$)}, the mean curvature is Morse and the renormalized mass is nonzero at every critical point of $H_g$.
-If in addition $C^*_{\Esc}(M,g)=S_\ast$ and $(M,g)$ is not conformally diffeomorphic to $(S^n_+,g_{\mathrm{round}})$, then every sequence of positive constrained critical points with energy tending to $S_\ast$ is precompact in $H^1(M)$.
+\paragraph{\emph{Generic threshold compactness.}} Finally, for $n\ge5$ we show that for a $C^m$-open dense set of metrics satisfying \textup{(Y$^+_{\partial}$)} and \textup{(BG$^{3+}$)}, the threshold blow-up stratum is empty (in particular, $\partial M$ is nowhere umbilic; Theorem~\ref{thm:generic-compactness}).
+If, in addition, $C^*_{\Esc}(M,g)=S_\ast$ and $(M,g)$ is not conformally diffeomorphic to $(S^n_+,g_{\mathrm{round}})$, then every sequence of positive constrained critical points with energy tending to $S_\ast$ is precompact in $H^1(M)$.
 This generic argument bypasses the second-order mass entirely: it rules out threshold blow-up because the only admissible limiting centers do not exist.